sulli532/class_prop_mplus/README.md

-# IGP
+# class_prop_mplus

-IGP is the International Grade Placement index.
-This is a measure of Opportunity to Learn (OTL) based on survey responses to the 2012 PISA survey and weights derived from the mathematics curriculum matrix developed during TIMMS 1995.
+This project just creates a function that calculates the appropriate parameters for an MPlus .inp file to set the class proportions for a MCMC simulation study.

 ## Files

-igp.r is the script that calculates the index igp.rmd is the markdown document that describes the theoretical foundations of the index.
+class_prop_mplus.r is the script creates the function. class_prop_mplus.rmd is the markdown document that describes the function.

 ## License